 Lloyds Scholars Programme

-The University of Birmingham is proud to announce its involvement in the award-winning Lloyds Scholars programme for the upcoming 2013/14 academic year.
-Along with seven other leading universities across the UK, the University of Birmingham will partner with the Lloyds Banking Group to offer students from lower household incomes a complete package of financial support, paid internships and the opportunity to develop their employability skills.
+The University of Birmingham is proud to announce its continued involvement in the award-winning Lloyds Scholars programme for the upcoming 2014/15 academic year.
+Along with seven other leading universities across the UK, the University of Birmingham will partner with the Lloyds Banking Group to offer students from lower income households a complete package of financial support, paid internships and the opportunity to develop their employability skills.
 To find out more information please visit the Student Funding Office pages.

 We have a wide and comprehensive range of activities which are available free of charge including:

-For full details of our Outreach activities and how to arrange them, please have a look at our new Outreach Activities Guide (PDF 437KB).
+For full details of our Outreach activities and how to arrange them, please have a look at our new Outreach Activities Guide.

 We are a member of the local Aimhigher Partnership where we work with Aston University, Birmingham City University and University College Birmingham to deliver a range of partnership activity in Birmingham and Solihull for the benefit of Aimhigher partner schools and colleges.
 Further details can be found on the Aimhigher website.